 The Five Stages of a Project

-While some project methodologies such as agile approaches compress or repeat the following stages in faster, iterative cycles, the work of each stage is visible and distinct in every project.
+Every major work project goes through five phases.
+The length and details may vary from project to project, but all will still follow the same basic framework.
+While some project methodologies such as agile approaches compress or repeat the following stages in faster, iterative cycles, the work of each phase is visible and distinct in every project.

 - Stakeholder analysis